singhvivekkumar/session-scheduler-api/README.md

     15. In the Test users section, you can add test users for your app.
     16. Test users are real users who can test your app and give you feedback.
     17. Click Save and continue.
-1. Create an OAuth Client ID
+7. Create an OAuth Client ID
     1. Go to [Credentials](https://console.cloud.google.com/apis/credentials)
-    1. Choose *Create Credentials* and pick *OAuth Client ID*
+    2. Choose *Create Credentials* and pick *OAuth Client ID*
-    1. Pick *Web Application*
+    3. Pick *Web Application*
-    2. In
-    1. In **Authorized JavaScript origins** section add this for dev localhost server:
+    4. In **Authorized JavaScript origins** section add this for dev localhost server:
         - `http://localhost:3000` for frontend server.
-    1. In **Authorized redirect URIs** section add this for dev localhost server:
+    5. In **Authorized redirect URIs** section add this for dev localhost server:
         - `http://localhost:3002/api/calendar/redirect` for backend dev server
         - *(your production servers here)*
-    1. Confirm it.
+    6. Confirm it.
 You can let *allowed redirect URIs* empty.
 We will be using Google's own sign in.
-    1. Take note of your **OAuth Client ID**
+    7. Take note of your **OAuth Client ID**
-    1. Store the Client Id *(one of)*:
+    8. Store the Client credentials:
         - Set an Environment Variable called `CLIENT_ID` with the value
         - Set an Environment Variable called `CLIENT_SECRET` with the value
         - Set an Environment Variable called `REDIRECT_URL` with the value
         - Save it on `.env` file.

 ### Setup MongoDB
 1. Create a MongoDB Atlas account.
 You can create an account for free at https://www.mongodb.com/cloud/atlas/signup.
 2. Create a cluster.
 A cluster is a group of MongoDB servers that work together to provide high availability and scalability.
 You can create a cluster in the MongoDB Atlas console.